m-labs/artiq/doc/manual/building_developing.rst

 Booting over JTAG/Ethernet
 """"""""""""""""""""""""""

-It is also possible to boot :ref:`zynq-devices` over USB and Ethernet (EBAZ4205 not currently supported).
+It is also possible to boot :ref:`Zynq devices <devices-table>` over USB and Ethernet (EBAZ4205 not currently supported).
 Flip the DIP switches to JTAG.
 The scripts ``remote_run.sh`` and ``local_run.sh`` in the ARTIQ-Zynq repository, intended for use with a remote JTAG server or a local connection to the core device respectively, are used at M-Labs to accomplish this.
 Both make use of the netboot tool ``artiq_netboot``, see also its source `here <https://git.m-labs.hk/M-Labs/artiq-netboot>`__, which is included in the ARTIQ-Zynq development environment.
 Adapt the relevant script to your system or read it closely to understand the options and the commands being run; note for example that ``remote_run.sh`` as written only supports ZC706.

 You will need to generate the gateware, firmware and bootloader first, either through ``nix build`` or incrementally as below.
 After an incremental build add the option ``-i`` when running either of the scripts.
 If using ``nix build``, note that target names of the form ``<board>-<variant>-jtag`` (run ``nix flake show`` to see all targets) will output the three necessary files without combining them into ``boot.bin``.